Switching car insurance: What would I pay to insure a Honda in California?

 Compare those rates to a married woman in San Diego, aged 30-49 with a clean driving record, driving the same 2010 CR-V EX and the same mileage, and we see a lower rate range: $83-$135 per month for standard and $86-$140 for premium coverage.
 If we were to add the woman’s husband into the equation (also aged 30-49 with a clean driving record) the rates would increase to $136-$205 per month for standard insurance.
 However, if we add just one ticket in the last three years to the husband’s driving record, the rates go up substantially to $226-$278 per month for standard, and a range of $234-$288 for premium coverage.

 As you can see, there are many variables that can affect your quote.
-If you are looking to switch auto insurance companies to save money, take a few minutes to get a quote for yourself using our auto insurance comparison shopping engine.
+If you are looking at switching car insurance to save money, take a few minutes to get a quote for yourself using our auto insurance comparison shopping engine.